Car classification: SUVs / off-road vehicles

 Passenger vehicles with off-road capability or styling features are often categorized as either off-road vehicles, sports utility vehicles, or crossover SUVs.
 There are no commonly agreed boundaries between these categories, and usage of the terms varies between countries.

 Off-road vehicle

 The earliest type of passenger vehicle is called an "off-roader", "four-by-four" or "four-wheel drive".
-Off-road vehicles usually more focussed on off-road capability than SUVs and crossover SUVs (often compromising their on-road ride quality or handling).
+Off-road vehicles are usually more focused on off-road capability than SUVs and crossover SUVs (often compromising their on-road ride quality or handling).
 Common features of off-road vehicles are four-wheel drive, high ground clearance, a body-on-frame (separate chassis) construction and low-range gearing.